GreedYLearner1146/WATT-EffNet-for-aerial-disaster-scene-classification/README.md

 See WATT-EffNet Structure FINAL.png for an illustration of our algorithmic architecture design.

+**The training weights of the optimal configuration are contained in the weights file**

 **This repo may be updated at times.**

 # Dataset